 Materials and Methods

-We got ninety day broiler chicks from Amruta Hatcheries, Amravati.
+Ninety day broiler chicks from Amruta Hatcheries, Amravati, was used for the study.
 We kept them for one week in conditions.
 Then we divided the broiler chicks into six groups.
-Each group had fifteen broiler chicks.
-We did this experiment for five weeks.
-All the groups were kept in the kind of housing and were fed the same food.
-We managed all the groups in the way.
+Each group had fifteen broiler chicks and this experiment lasted for five weeks.
+All the groups were housed and were fed the same feed.
+All the groups kept under the same management practices.

-The broiler chicks in Group I were the control group.
-We fed them a diet.
-They did not get any E. Coli or any treatment.
-The broiler chicks in Group II were the E. Coli control group.
-We gave them the E. Coli bacteria.
-We did not give them any treatment, for the E. Coli.
-Group III received curcumin preventively at 200 mg/kg feed throughout the experimental period and was challenged with E. coli.
-Group IV received curcumin therapeutically at 400 mg/kg feed for five days, starting from when clinical symptoms appeared following E. coli challenge.
-Group V was treated with cephalexin at 1 g/L in drinking water for five days after clinical symptoms appeared from E. coli infection, while Group VI served as the curcumin control, receiving 200 mg/kg feed for the entire period without bacterial challenge.
+Group I were the control group and did not receive treatment.
+Group II were the E. Coli control group.
+There were given E. Coli bacteria and did not receive any treatment for the E. Coli.
+Group III received curcumin at a rate of 200 mg/kg feed throughout the experimental period and were infected with E. Coli bacteria.
+Group IV received curcumin therapeutic at a rate of 400 mg/kg feed for five days, starting from when clinical symptoms appeared following E. coli infection.
+Group V was treated with cephalexin at 1 g/L in drinking water for five days after clinical symptoms appeared from E. coli infection, while Group VI served as the curcumin control, receiving 200 mg/kg feed for the entire period without bacterial infection.

-Groups II through V were infected with a virulent strain of Escherichia coli, using a protocol designed to induce clinical colibacillosis and closely mirror natural disease conditions, as described by Huff et al. (2008).
+Groups II to V were infected with a virulent strain of Escherichia coli, using a protocol designed to induce clinical colibacillosis and closely mirror natural disease conditions, as described by Huff et al. (2008).
 Curcumin powder, standardized for active curcuminoid content, was thoroughly mixed into the feed to achieve the necessary doses for both preventive and therapeutic use.
 Cephalexin, used as a reference antibiotic, was given in drinking water for five days after infection.
 We took blood from the wing vein of six birds in each group on day 35 to check their blood.
-We looked at the blood to see how hemoglobin the birds had and we also counted how many red blood cells they had.
+The blood were assessed to see the hemoglobin indices.
 We wanted to know the size of the blood cells and how much hemoglobin was in each one so we used special tools like Sahli’s hemometer and microhematocrit methods to measure these things.
 The people who made these tools are Benjamin and Pierson.
 They wrote about them in 2003 and 2000.
 We measured things, like corpuscular volume and mean corpuscular hemoglobin concentration and mean corpuscular hemoglobin.

 Blood assessment is very important so we did all these tests to get an idea of the birds blood.
 Packed cell volume (PCV) was determined using micro-hematocrit centrifugation, and total leukocyte count (TLC) was performed with standard hemocytometer techniques.
 The Institutional Animal Ethics Committee (IAEC, Reg. no. 312/CPCSEA) of PGIVAS, Akola, reviewed and approved the experimental protocol, ensuring the humane treatment of all birds throughout the study.